 - University of Canterbury UC International First Year Scholarship — NZD 15,000–20,000.

-- Victoria University of Wellington scholarships — various merit-based awards.
+- Victoria University of Wellington scholarships — various merit-based awards for Master's students.

 - Regional polytechnic scholarships — smaller but easier to win, especially outside Auckland.